dosyago/dn/README.md

 *[If you want to get an email when the next major version drops, add your email to this list](https://forms.gle/yN4WVjuwKgBRCzYF8)*

-## Using

-### Pick save mode or serve mode

-To pick the mode, go to http://localhost:22120 in your browser, and follow the instructions.

-You might want to bookmark that page, as anytime you want to change any settings, you need to use this page.

-If you need to change the port, check out the command line options that print when you run it.

 ## Getting it and Running it

 I like multiple release channels and there's plenty of ways to install and use this.